docker-hy/docker-hy.github.io/exercises.md

 Explain your process and give a link to the repository in which the CLI tool exists.

 c) Building images inside of a container.
 Create a project that downloads a repository from github, builds a Dockerfile located in the root and then publishes it into Docker Hub.
 Then create a Dockerfile for it.
 Make sure that it can build all of the example projects.
 Bonus (not required for a pass): use a webhook in the project so it is automatically triggered when changes are made into a specific branch.

+## Ending ##

+Fill in a survey [here](https://en.surveymonkey.com/r/K7GDLTX) and if you want credits go to [moodle](https://moodle.helsinki.fi/course/view.php?id=33653#section-1) If you can't access it use instructions over at [courses](https://courses.helsinki.fi/fi/aytkt21025en/129059389) to get an account.